ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/file_nscr.md

     NSCR(N. Screen R.)-->G2D(Graphics 2D);
     SCRN(Screen)-->NSCR;
 ```
-The screen resource is used to rearrange the tiles of the character graphic on the screen.
+The screen runtime is used to rearrange the tiles of the character graphic on the screen.
 It also has the ability to flip tiles and change their palette index.

 ## Table of Contents
 * [Data Structure](#data-structure)